List of Pinus species

 Pinus, the pines, is a genus of approximately 110–120 extant tree and shrub species.
 The genus is currently split into two subgenera, subgenus Pinus (hard pines), and subgenus Strobus (soft pines).
 Each of the subgenera have been further divided into sections and subsections based in the past on morphology, ecology and biogeography, and more recently increasingly from chloroplast DNA sequencing and whole plastid genomic analysis.
 While the genetic analysis has given robust results at the higher levels, they often give conflicting results lower in the phylogenetic trees, with species allocated to different subsections (and sometimes different sections) by different studies or even within a study.
 Within subsections, the genetic relationships between species can be even more complex and conflicting; in one study, three samples of the very distinctive and morphologically constant Pinus lambertiana were placed in three different clades of the subsection Strobus, and similar problems with many other species with widespread nonmonophyly.

 Several features are used to distinguish the subgenera, sections, and subsections of pines; the number of leaves (needles) per fascicle, whether the fascicle sheaths are deciduous or persistent, the number of fibrovascular bundles per needle (two in Pinus, one in Strobus), the position of the resin ducts in the needles (internal or external), the presence or shape of the seed wings (rudimentary or effective, articulate or adnate), and the position of the umbo (dorsal or terminal) and presence of a prickle on the scales of the seed cones.

 The two subgenera are thought to have ancient divergence from each other, having diverged at some point between the late Jurassic (around 160 million years ago), the mid Cretaceous (around 125 million years ago), to the late Cretaceous (around 100 million years ago).

 Subgenus Pinus

 Subgenus Pinus includes the yellow and hard pines.
-Pines in this subgenus often have two needles per fascicle but occasionally as many as eight.
+Pines in this subgenus have two to five needles per fascicle (rarely as many as eight, in P. durangensis).
 They have two fibrovascular bundles per needle, and the fascicle sheaths are persistent, except in P. leiophylla and P. lumholtzii.
 The cone scales are thicker and more rigid than those of subgenus Strobus, and have a resin sealing band before opening (resulting in the cones opening with an audible crack); the cones either open soon after they mature or are serotinous.